top of page

 MSc Student

-Based at the University of Oslo, Rowen's research investigates the genetic structure and connectivity of kelp along the Norwegian coast.
+Based at the University of Oslo, Rowen's research investigated the genetic structure and connectivity of kelp along the Norwegian coast.
+Since completing her MSc, Rowen has embarked on a PhD at the Norwegian University of Life Sciences - Soil and Water department

 A.Kutke.jpeg